 Halifax Certified Translation

 Halifax provides certified translation services for a wide range of languages.
-They are carried out by a court interpreter selected for the right language combination and available to suit the client’s schedule.
+They are carried out by a court interpreter selected for the right language combination and availability to suit the client’s schedule.

 For official interpreting services, we provide a sworn-at-court interpreter at the time and location you need.